swcarpentry/managing-research-software-projects/_episodes/14-issues.md

     1. What has to be done right now?
     2. What should be done soon?
     3. What can safely be left until later?
+*   Another use is to show that you're working on someone
+    *   Assigning to someone or setting an "in progress" tag can save a lot of wasted effort
+    *   And reassure anxious users
 *   Criteria for decision:
     1. How much do we need this?
     2. How long will it take?